meta-x/bodyguard/README.md

 run `lein ring server` in `examples/whitney`

-This will launch a webserver and open your browser in http://localhost:3000, showing a series of links that should be self-explanatory.
+This will launch a webserver and open your browser in http://localhost:3000, showing you a series of links that should be self-explanatory.